J.W. Harris (bull rider)

 James William Harris, known as J.W.
 Harris (born July 14, 1986) is an American former professional rodeo cowboy who specialized in bull riding.
-He competed on the Professional Rodeo Cowboys Association (PRCA), Championship Bull Riding (CBR), and Professional Bull Riders (PBR) circuits.
-He won the PRCA Bull Riding World Championship four times at the National Finals Rodeo (NFR).
-Harris is the first bull rider since Don Gay to win four PRCA world bull riding titles.
+He competed in the Professional Rodeo Cowboys Association (PRCA), Championship Bull Riding (CBR), and Professional Bull Riders (PBR) circuits.
+He won the PRCA bull riding world championship four times at the National Finals Rodeo (NFR).
+Harris is the first bull rider since Don Gay to win four PRCA bull riding world titles.
 He is also the first since Gay to win three of them consecutively.
 Harris was also the 2014 PBR Rookie of the Year.
-In 2022, he was inducted into the Bull Riding Hall of Fame.

 Early life and family

 James William Harris was born on July 14, 1986, in Coleman, Texas.
 He was named after a roughstock rider, James Garlick, and his own great-grandfather, William.
-His father, Mark, was the Texas Circuit Rookie of the Year in 1989.
+His father, Mark, was the PRCA Texas Circuit Rookie of the Year in 1989.
 Harris was raised in Peaster, Texas, because his father was employed on a ranch there.
 When Harris was 15 years old, the family moved to May, Texas.
 He was one of an 18-person graduating class at May High School.

 All of Harris' family are rodeo people.
-He sat his first bull when he was 4 years old.
+He sat his first bull when he was four years old.
 When he was 18 years old, Harris also experimented with saddleback bronc riding and bareback bronc riding, but discovered he did not have the temperament for it, so he decided to focus on bull riding.

 Career

 In 2004, Harris hit the semi-professional rodeo trail for the Cowboys Professional Rodeo Association (CPRA), won the year-end bull riding championship for said organization, and won $6,501.23 prize money.
 The next year, he started competing professionally.
 He competed in the PRCA from 2005 to 2014.
-Starting in 2007, Harris joined the PBR tour, in one of the lower level tours, the Challenger Tour.
-He competed on the BFTS from 2014 to 2017.
-He competed on the CBR tour from 2009 to 2014, then again in 2018.
-In January 2018 he announced he would retire from the PBR and return to the PRCA.
+Starting in 2007, Harris joined the PBR tour, in one of the lower-level tours; the Challenger Tour.
+He competed on the Built Ford Tough Series (BFTS) from 2014 to 2017.
+He competed on the CBR tour from 2005 to 2014, then again in 2018.
+In January 2018, he announced he would retire from the PBR and return to the PRCA.
 Going forward in 2018, Harris would compete solely in the PRCA.